sijo-kurian/pico/README.md

 ## Sample Application

-We have used a small hello world application and deployed it to the Kuberenetes cluster using GitLabs
+I have used a small hello world application to demonstrate deploying to the Kuberenetes cluster via GitLabs CI

 Link to the application repo : https://github.com/sijo-kurian/hello-world-k8s